Overview

 Retrieving OTP report data

-function retrieves and formats on-time
+The ?report_otp function retrieves and formats on-time

 performance data from Onscreen and Zonar.
 Key defaults